-I know my own sin issues, and I am not faultless.
-I fear that I might someday be confronted if I do something wrong.
+I know my sin issues, and I am not faultless.

 I feel inadequate to address the tension between forgiveness, grace, and consequences.

-And so I remain silent, checking online every day for someone to speak the truth in love and say what I am thinking.
+And so I remain silent, checking online daily for someone to speak the truth in love and say what I am thinking.

-But my silence implies agreement, or that I don’t care about the harm being done.
+But my silence implies agreement or that I don’t care about the harm done.

-Meanwhile, the world outside the Church is watching for how you and I will respond.
+Meanwhile, the world outside the Church is watching how you and I will respond.

 Will I say that Christians aren’t perfect, just forgiven, and excuse the fallen leader’s sin because of the good done in their name?

-What is motivating me to speak the truth in love now?
+What is motivating me to speak the truth in love?

-It is not because I have a desire to defend a spiritual leader or the reputation of the church.
+It is not because I desire to defend a spiritual leader or the reputation of the Church.

-My heart is broken for those who are impacted by a spiritual leaders’ fall.
+I am heartbroken for those impacted by a spiritual leader’s fall.

-How do we speak the truth in love without doing additional harm to the people impacted by the fall?
+How do I speak the truth in love without doing additional harm?

 Those impacted by the fall include victims and supporters.
 Each of them requires a different message and tone.

 THE VICTIM.
-The discovery of a leader’s fall is often because of the harm they have done to others.
+The discovery of a leader’s fall is often because of their harm to others.

 Too often, the supporting ministry leaders have treated victims as if they were the problem.
-Not listening and investigating properly when allegations are made shows an inherent lack of faith that God can protect a falsely accused minister’s reputation.
+Not listening and investigating the allegations show an inherent lack of faith that God can protect a falsely accused minister’s reputation.

-Telling a victim to be silent about the harm done to them because it will damage the church or its leadership’s reputation is inherently evil.
-Covering up that behavior by a non-disclosure agreement that silences a victim is wrong.
+Telling a victim to be silent about the harm done to them because it will damage the Church or its leadership’s reputation is inherently evil.
+Covering that behavior with a non-disclosure agreement silences a victim is wrong.

-Speaking the truth in love to the victim means acknowledging damage instead of focusing on damage control.
+Speaking the truth in love with the victim means acknowledging damage instead of focusing on damage control.

 If the accusation is proven true, there is a deep sense of betrayal and embarrassment.

-Too often, the church removes the offender without any explanation.
-Not every detail needs to be shared.
+Too often, the Church removes the offender without any explanation.
+Of course, not every detail needs to be shared.
 But withholding information is not healthy either.